 Please do not.
 If you can't swim, or are otherwise afraid of water, paddlesports are not an appropriate activity for you!
-Canoe, kayak, raft and stand up paddleboard outings on a river involves inherent risk, including the potential for capsizes and immersion in moving water.
+Canoe, kayak and stand up paddleboard outings on a river involves inherent risk, including the potential for capsizes and immersion in moving water.
 A non-swimmer choosing to go paddling is akin to someone who's frightened of heights to decide to go skydiving.
 It's both inappropriate and irresponsible, and not only elevates the risk of the non-swimmer, but can also disrupt the enjoyment of other responsible guests. .

 Although it is true that everyone is required to wear a life vest at all times, and much of the year the river is quite shallow (see FAQ below), there is always a possibility that a boat will capsize.
 Anyone can end up taking an unintended swim at anytime, and it's been our experience that non-swimmers are highly likely to panic, which can be dangerous at anytime, and especially so on a river.

 If you do decide to join us despite our recommendation against it, it is imperative to share this information so we can be prepared to provide additional help if necessary.

 Is there enough water in the Rio Grande?

 This is far and away the most common question we heard our first few years, especially from the locals, along with variations on the theme, such as, “It's a really short season, isn't it?” (implying that the few shorts weeks of high water in the spring are the only times one can navigate the Rio Grande in a canoe or kayak).